 Sandy Lustig lost her 29-year-old son-in-law, David Duran, in 2011 — less than two months after he married Lustig's daughter — to colon cancer.
 Duran, an athletic young man, showed few symptoms that a tumor was growing in his body, Lustig said.
 Aggressive chemotherapy treatments were too late to save him.

-Lustig, a registered nurse in the Ambulatory Surgery Department at Marshfield Center, hopes her participation in the study will save lives.
+Lustig, a registered nurse in the Outpatient Surgery Center at Marshfield Medical Center, hopes her participation in the study will save lives.